wwcs2023/wwcs2023.github.io/speakers.md

 [Simon DeDeo](http://santafe.edu/~simon) is a professor of Social and Decision Sciences at Carnegie Mellon University, and external faculty at the Santa Fe Institute.
 He leads the Laboratory for Social Minds, a cross-disciplinary group of data science researchers in the cognitive and social sciences.
 Recent work has studied question-answer dynamics, cultural evolution in the online alt-Right, identity encoding in British theater, inductive structures of mathematical proofs, and two hundred years of diaries from Russia.
 {: style="text-align: justify"}

+Abstract and title of the talk:

+**Cultural Macroevolution and the New Synthesis**:

+Evolution is the most powerful creative force known to humankind.
+Our species gave it a new domain to operate on, and a massively accelerated timescale that got us from small scale tribes to a global metacivilization in less than five thousand years.
+The study of cultural evolution has undergone a recent Renaissance as biology, cognitive science, and the quantitative social sciences converge on a “New Synthesis”.
+I’ll introduce this tripartite framework, and some of its most interesting theoretical ideas and controversies.
+Then, with some simple tools from machine learning and data science, we will look at a series of case studies from contemporary and historical human cultures, with the goal of developing basic skills in empirical studies on large scale archives.

 ## Fabiana Zollo

 <p style="text-align:center;"><img src="/assets/image/fabianazollo.jpg" width="400" alt="Paris" class="center" /></p>